 Stormyra Nature Reserve is a fen complex and wetlands area that serves as highly important nesting and feeding grounds for birds.

-One of the most visited attractions in the area can be found in the landscape conservation area, namely Blåisvatnet, which has been named the world’s bluest lake.
+One of the most visited attractions in the area can be found in the protected landscape area, namely Blåisvatnet, which has been named the world’s bluest lake.
 Blåisvatnet sits approx. 4 km from the parking space in Botn and you go through spectacular landscape with many marks left by geological processes.
 Here you can find locally deposited frontal moraines and a fossil rock glacier.
 In this area, you can also find a concentration of terminal moraines spanning over a longer time period than in any other place in Norway.

 An alternative trip in the area takes you to Aspevatnet.
 Aspevatnet sits just 1 km from the parking lot and features a gapahuk (lean-to), outdoor restroom, benches and bonfire spot.
 Aspevatnet also has the characteristic blue colour indicating that there is a lot of meltwater from the glaciers in the lake.